prajurock/kedro-mlflow/docs/source/05_framework_ml/01_why_framework.md

 We will focus on machine learning *development* lifecycle.
 As a consequence, these items are out of scope:

 - Orchestration
-- Issues related to infrastructure (the 3 first items of above list: scalability and cost control, speed, disponibility and resilience)
+- Issues related to infrastructure (related, but not limited to, the 3 first items of above list: scalability and cost control, inference speed, disponibility and resilience)
+- Issues related to model monitoring: Data distribution changes over time, model decay, data access...

 ### Issue 1: The training process is poorly reproducible